hafeezkhan909/A-multithreaded-interactive-online-assessment-system/README.md

 ./client
 ```

 //There are no questions included, and the marks are allotted at random.
-Feel free to add questions of your desire and mark them according to your own criteria!
+Feel free to add questions of your preferences and mark them according to your own criteria!